assetinfo/jquery.gridSplit/README.md

 --------

-Firstly, download or clone this repo, then run 'bower install' and include the required packages in your page:
+First, download or clone this repo, then run 'bower install' and include the required packages in your page:

 ```html
 <link rel="stylesheet" href="./src/css/jquery.gridsplit.css">